oroinc/documentation/user_guide/system_entities_leads.rst

 commercial or social activity.
 Intentions thereof may be yet unclear and often not backed up with any arrangements.

-As soon as there is at least one :ref:`Channel <user-guide-channel-guide>` assigned a *Lead* entity, you can:
+As soon as there is at least one :ref:`Channel <user-guide-channel-guide-create>` assigned a *Lead* entity, you can:

 - :ref:`Create <user-guide-leads-create>` new leads